iterative/dvc.org/content/blog/2022-04-11-CML-runners-saving-models-1.md

 prevent model drift.
 CML allows you to automate this process.

-In this guide, we explored how to set up CML for a daily training job using a dedicated runner.
+In this guide, we explored how to set up CML for a daily training job using a self-hosted runner.
 We automatically provisioned this runner on AWS, exported the resulting files to our Git repository, and terminated the runner to prevent racking up our AWS bill.